jerryhgladinet/docs/admin/source/chapter03.rst

     OUTLOOK PLUGIN SETTINGS

-Prompt conversion only when file is larger than n KB (0 - unlimited)
+**Prompt conversion only when file is larger than n KB (0 - unlimited)**

     For smaller files, it may be as well to just use the native outlook attachment.

-Default folder to store attachments from Outlook plugin (/folder/subfolder)
+**Default folder to store attachments from Outlook plugin (/folder/subfolder)**

     Allows you to set a storage location for the above setting.

-Link expiration time
+**Link expiration time**

-    Allows Outlook share link to last indefinately or expire in a specified timeframe (e.g., never, one day, one week, one month, six months, one year).
+    Allows Outlook share link to last indefinitely or expire in a specified timeframe (e.g., never, one day, one week, one month, six months, one year).

 Client Startup Script